 |:set list||See special characters in the file|

 You can download the above cheat sheet in a PDF format from the link below:

-Several years ago, when I started working in Linux terminal, the idea of using a command line editor horrified me.
-I had used desktop Linux before but it was my personal computer so I happily used the GUI text editor like Gedit.
+Several years ago, when I started working in the Linux terminal, the idea of using a command line editor horrified me.
+I had used desktop Linux before but it was my personal computer so I happily used GUI text editors like Gedit.
 But in the working environment, I was stuck with the command line and there was no scope of using a graphical editor.

-Since, at that time, I was new at Vi editor, I found myself baffling with it.
-The first time, I could not even come out of the file because I did not know how to close Vi editor.
+Since, at that time, I was new at Vi editor, I found myself baffled with it.
+The first time, I could not even come out of the file because I did not know how to close the Vi editor.
 No shame in accepting that I had to Google it.

-So, I decided to make a list of all the basic commands that I used frequently for editing in Vi.
+So, I decided to list all the basic commands I frequently used for editing in Vi.
 This list or cheat sheet, as you may call it, helped me a lot in my early days with Vi.
 With time, I grew up with Vi and now I don’t even need to look at the Vi cheat sheet because I have the commands memorized by heart.

 Why should you use Vi cheat sheet?